dmarx/VideoLinkBot/README.md

 This script is what according to most people makes this tool a proper "bot."
 Simplemonitor keeps tabs on /r/all/comments looking for newly posted comments containing links to videos.
 When simplemonitor finds such a comment, it directs simplebot to post_aggregate_links() for the submission that comment was posted in response to.

-As long as loginCredentials.txt exists, you should be able to just run simplemonitor.py
+As long as loginCredentials.txt exists, you should be able to just run:

+        $ python simplemonitor.py